diliop/router/README.md

 ## Acknowledgement

-This router adapted the [SGLang Model Gateway](https://github.com/sgl-project/sglang/tree/main/sgl-model-gateway) API design and implementation for those sharing functionalities.
+This router a fork of the [SGLang Model Gateway](https://github.com/sgl-project/sglang/tree/main/sgl-model-gateway).
+We would like to explicitly acknowledge and thank the original project.
+At this stage, the fork includes only minimal changes to preserve the existing interface and ensure compatibility with vLLM.
+We anticipate further divergence as we pursue the roadmap we have in mind, which is the reason for creating the fork.